schemen/embed-metadata/README.md

 The Author called [%author_name] is really funny!
 ```

-The tokens are replaced in reading view and live preview.
+The syntax markers are replaced in reading view and live preview.
 Source mode keeps
-the token as plain text.
-If a key is missing, the token is left unchanged.
+the syntax as plain text.
+If a key is missing, the marker is left unchanged.
 Inline code and code blocks are ignored in preview.## Settings

-Use **Settings → Community plugins → Embed Metadata** to choose the token
+Use **Settings → Community plugins → Embed Metadata** to choose the syntax
 format: `[%key]` or `{{key}}`.

 Visual look options apply in Live Preview: